cryptum-official/cryptum-sdk/docs/staking/celo.md

 ## Activate votes

 Before activating, you'll need to wait for the next epoch to begin.
-One epoch takes around one day to begin.
+One epoch lasts around one day.

 ### `txController.activate(opts)`
 * `opts.wallet` (Wallet) (__required__) - wallet used to activate.